christinayiebiyo/GitHub-Search/README.md

 # GitHub-Search
-A project using the Github REST API to fetch profiles and their data
+A project using the Github REST API to fetch user profiles and their data